britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by RTP are:

 - unicast transport.
-- multicast, anycast or IPv4 broadcast.
+- multicast or IPv4 broadcast.
 - port multiplexing.
 - Uni-or bidirectional communication.
 - message-oriented delivery.
+- reliable delivery (when using erasure coding)
 - associated protocols for connection setup with feature negotiation and application-to-port mapping.
 - support for media types and other extensions.
 - a range of reliability functions, including the possibility of using packet erasure coding.